-ONLINE REFERENCE
+ONLINE REFERENCE 100185643-001

 The online reference is the unique reference for your online form only.
 The Planning Authority will allocate an Application Number when your form is validated.
 Please quote this reference if you need to contact the planning Authority about this application.

-Type of Application What is this application for?
-Please select one of the following: Application for planning permission (including changes of use and surface mineral working).
+Type of Application

+What is this application for?
+Please select one of the following:

+Application for planning permission (including changes of use and surface mineral working).

 Application for planning permission in principle.

-Further application, (including renewal of planning permission, modification, variation or removal of a planning condition etc) Application for Approval of Matters specified in conditions.
-Description of Proposal Please describe the proposal including any change of use: (Max 500 characters) New decking area for external tables and chairs including a parasol with 4m cover, Portable planters with Perspex sound diffusers Is this a temporary permission? ☐ Yes ☒ No If a change of use is to be included in the proposal has it already taken place?
+Further application, (including renewal of planning permission, modification, variation or removal of a planning condition etc)

+Application for Approval of Matters specified in conditions.

+Description of Proposal

+Please describe the proposal including any change of use: (Max 500 characters)

+New decking area for external tables and chairs including a parasol with 4m cover, Portable planters with Perspex sound diffusers

+Is this a temporary permission?

+If a change of use is to be included in the proposal has it already taken place?
 (Answer 'No' if there is no change of use.)

+Has the work already been started and/or completed?

+No X Yes - Started Yes - Completed

+Yes X No

-Has the work already been started and/or completed? □ No ▼ Yes - Started □ Yes - Completed Please state date of completion, or if not completed, the start date (dd/mm/yyyy): 06/09/2019 Please explain why work has taken place in advance of making this application: (Max 500 characters) The eliest week areas he required alonging association as the course instruction in process to the sociation automatical The client wasn't aware he required planning permission as they were just making improvements to the existing external seating area. area.
+Please state date of completion, or if not completed, the start date (dd/mm/yyyy):

+Please explain why work has taken place in advance of making this application: (Max 500 characters)

+The client wasn't aware he required planning permission as they were just making improvements to the existing external seating area.

+Applicant or Agent Details

+on behalf of the applicant in connection with this application)

+Are you an applicant or an agent?
+(An agent is an architect, consultant or someone else acting

+Applicant Agent

+Page 1 of 7

 Agent Details

 Please enter Agent details

-Company/Organisation: Company/Organisation: Martin McMullen Architect
+Company/Organisation: Martin McMullen Architect

 Ref.
-Number: You must enter a B uilding Name or Number, or both:
+Number: You must enter a Bu uilding Name or Number, or both:

 First Name: Martin Building Name:

 Last Name: McMullen Building Number: 209

 Telephone Number: Address 1 (Street): Easter Road

 Extension Number: Address 2:

 Mobile Number: Town/City: Edinburgh

 Fax Number: Country: Scotland

 Postcode: EH6 8LG

 Email Address:

-Is the applicant an individual or an organisation/corporate entity?
-Individual Organisation/Corporate entity
+ls the applicant an individ ual or an organisation/corporate entity?

 Applicant Det ails

-Please enter Applicant de etails
+Please enter Applicant de

-Title: Mr You must enter a B uilding Name or Number, or both:
+Title: Mr You must enter a Bu uilding Name or Number, or both:

 Other Title: Building Name:

 First Name: Pat Building Number: 1

 Last Name: Doherty Address 1 (Street): Commercial Street

 Company/Organisation Metro inns Ltd Address 2:

 Telephone Number: Town/City: Edinburgh

 Extension Number: Country: Scotland

 Mobile Number: Postcode: EH6 6JA

 Fax Number:

 Email Address:

-Site Address Details
+Site Address I Details

-Planning Authority: City of Edinburgh Co ouncil
+Planning Authority: City of Edinburgh Council

 Full postal address of the s ite (including postcode where available):

-Address 1: 1 COMMERCIAL ST TREET
+Address 1: 1 COMMERCIAL STREET

 Address 2:

 Address 3:

 Address 4:

 Address 5:

 Town/City/Settlement: EDINBURGH

 Post Code: EH6 6JA

-Please identify/describe the e location of the site or sites
+Please identify/describe th e location of the site or sites

-Northing 6 76543 Easting 327029
+Northing 76543 Easting 327029

-Pre-Applicatio n Discussio n
+Pre-Applicatio n Discussion

-Have you discussed your p ☐ Yes ☒ No
+Have you discussed your p proposal with the planning authority?

 Site Area

 Please state the site area: 723.00

-Please state the measurement type used:
+Please state the measurer nent type used: Hectares (ha) Square Metres (sq.m)

 Existing Use

-Please describe the current or most recent use: (Max 500 characters)
+Please describe the currer t or most recent use: (Max 500 characters)

 existing external seating area for the restaurant

 Access and Pa arking

-Are you proposing a new a o or from a public ro pad? ☐ Yes ☒ No
+Iltered vehicle access to or from a public road?

-If Yes please describe and you propose to make.
-You v access points, highlighting the changes inpact on these.
+show on your drawings the position of any existing.
+Altered or new access points, highlighting the changes should also show existing footpaths and note if there will be any impact on these.